captjreacher/mgrnz-wp/content/webhook-test.md

 This file tests if GitHub webhooks trigger GitHub Pages builds.

 ### Expected Behavior:
-1. Commit this file to GitHub
+1. Commit this file to GitHub.
 2. GitHub webhook should trigger the GitHub Pages build workflow
 3. Site should update within 3-5 minutes